How telcos can implement eSIM IoT now

 Work with Trasna

 eSIM IoT brings telcos many opportunities, but also comes with challenges.
 Fortunately, the solutions to these challenges already exist.
-You can now implement eSIM, particularly eSIM IoT, with Trasna's GSMA SGP.32-compliant eSIM IoT platform.
+You can now implement eSIM IoT, with Trasna's GSMA SGP.32-compliant eSIM IoT platform.

 Our multi-tenant eSIM cloud platform, delivers intelligent profile matching and delivery, management delegation, real-time inventory tracking, and a unified multi-channel management interface.
 Its eSIM IoT manager (eIM) component is a versatile and flexible solution that enables automated push or pull bulk-profile management.
-Use it to manage all your existing and future IoT devices.
+And with support for both GSMA’s SGP.22 and SGP.32 specifications, it allows you to manage all your existing and future IoT devices from a single platform.

-Talk to our technical consultants to learn how we can help you maximise your eSIM IoT opportunities.
+Talk to a Trasna technical consultant today to learn how we can help you maximise your eSIM IoT opportunities.